Up to 60% off sofas & mattresses — limited‑time deals.

 How to size a coffee table for a U-shape

-A square or round table keeps reach fairly equal from every side.
-If the center feels too far from the corners, the U is likely too wide for the room.
+A square or round coffee table usually works best because the reach feels more even from each side.
+If the corners feel too far from the center, the sectional is probably too wide for the room—often a sign you should compare smaller sectional options.

 Best upholstery for kids and pets

 Look for tight weaves, easy-clean finishes, and cushion covers you can remove.
-Avoid loose, linen-like weaves if you’ve had snagging issues before.
+If your room has daily messes, compare guidance for kids-and-pets households.

 Left-facing vs right-facing: the quick way to tell